yingshan0166/yingshan0166.github.io/_pages/about.md

 Biography
 ======
-Ziming Wang is a MPhil student in the Hong Kong University of Science and Technology (Guangzhou)
+Ziming Wang is a MPhil student in the Hong Kong University of Science and Technology (Guangzhou).
+He is supervised by [Prof. Yu Huan](https://yuhuanlab.com/)

 Education
 ======
 - 2019.09-2023.06
 >- Bachelor in Southwest University(SWU)
->- Electronic Information Engineering
+>- Major in Electronic Information Engineering
 - 2023.09-present
 >- Mphil in the Hong Kong University of Science and Technology,Guangzhou(HKUSTgz)
->- Robotics and Autonomous Systems
+>- Major in Robotics and Autonomous Systems

 Site-wide configuration
 ------